josecarlosgt/Web-Design-and-Development/README.md

 ## Task 1: Creating the basic structure

 Fill in the \<title\> element with a descriptive title and specify UTF-8 as the character encoding set (charset) using the meta tag.
-This title will appear on the browser's window.
+Recall this title will appear on the browser's window or tab.

 ```html
 <html lang="en">